M-watermelon/M-watermelon/README.md

 ![M-watermelon's github stats](https://github-readme-stats.vercel.app/api?username=M-watermelon&show_icons=true&theme=radical)
 ### I’m currently working on ...

+   - Programming and CTF competitions (Advent of Code and Cyberstart currently, prepping for PicoCTF)
    - Studying cybersecurity
    - Improving my website / making blog posts
-   - PicoCTF and Cyberstart prep
    - Making a handy CTF guide (for keeping track of what I learn as well as a guide for others)
    - The stuff here ↓